-The CIB Commander or designee shall notify the Chief or Deputy Chief of Police of the Risk Assessment Matrix recommendation.
+Based on the information provided, VCAT members may request the assistance of the ERT.
+A Risk Assessment Matrix shall be completed and subsequently reviewed by the CIB Commander or CIB Deputy Commander.
+The CIB Commander or Deputy Commander shall notify the Chief or Deputy Chief of Police of the Risk Assessment Matrix recommendation.
 The Chief or Deputy Chief of Police shall decide if ERT should be activated.
 Use of the ERT is solely for the purposes of a take-down and arrest of a fugitive.
 If ERT is activated the VCAT leader shall: